emont017/hotel-management/README.txt

 Password: PASTE your Personal Access Token here.
 Do not type your GitHub password.

 If you don't have a token, you can generate one in your GitHub Developer Settings (https://github.com/settings/tokens/new).
 Make sure to give it the "repo" scope.

+--Version 1.2 updates--

+Professional File Structure: Reorganized all files into a secure structure with a /public web root and dedicated folders for config, includes, and PHP logic.

+Local Domain Setup: Configured the Apache server and Windows hosts file to run the project on a professional local domain (http://hotel.local).

+Centralized Styling: Removed all inline styles and <style> blocks from PHP files and consolidated them into a single, managed style.css file.

+Consistent Theme: Established a consistent, readable color scheme based on FIU's blue and gold.

+Admin Dashboard Redesign: Revamped the admin dashboard into a modern, KPI-driven layout with cards for key metrics like ADR and RevPAR.

+Interactive Housekeeping Page: Transformed the housekeeping list into a powerful, interactive table with filter tabs and inline actions.

+Dynamic Booking Page: Upgraded the "Book a Stay" page into a multi-step process that dynamically checks for room availability.

+Compact Footer: Redesigned the footer to be more compact and professional.

+User Editing: Added a complete feature for admins to edit all user details, including their role and password.

+Dynamic Pricing: Implemented a room_rates table to allow for dynamic pricing based on dates, replacing the old static price system.

+Guest Billing Foundation: Added folios and folio_items tables to the database, creating the foundation for an enterprise-grade billing system.

+Fixed all PHP errors, warnings, and notices.

+Patched an SQL injection vulnerability and ensured all database queries are secure.

+Corrected all broken links and form submission errors by implementing a secure API endpoint pattern.

+Fixed the booking logic to correctly create a new guest profile for every public booking.

+Configured and fixed the email sending functionality.